LxiStandard/LxiStandard.github.io/testing-locally.md

 Basic steps are:

 1. clone the website sources (LxiStandard.github.io).
+This will pick up the most recently posted specifications and schemas (actions in those repositories push any changes to them to the website repo).

 2. If you want to run with different *Specifications* or *lxi-api* put the new image into *specificationsIN*/*schemasIN* directory.
 Presumably you would only be doing this if you want to verify the behavior of a new schema or specification on the website rendering.

 3. From the *site* subdirectory, run *bundle install*

 4. At the time of this writing, you will need to change 1 line in the file
   *site/_config.yml*.
 That is the line that declares the template.